Peak Demand Management

 How?

-Building # Building name Change control sequence Reduce elevator operation (keeping at least one operational) Transfer building to generator
+Building # Official Building Name Change control sequence Reduce elevator operation Transfer building to generator

 Safeguards

-If temperature in any space drops below/above predetermined parameters, heating/air conditioning will automatically kick in to get back to acceptable conditions.
+• If temperature in any space drops below/above the above parameters, heating/air conditioning will automatically kick in to get back to acceptable conditions.

-All systems will return to normal mode outside of PDM periods.
+• All systems to return to normal mode outside of PDM periods.

-At least one elevator will be kept running to maintain accessibility to the building.
+• At least one elevator to be kept running to maintain accessibility to the building.

 With the participation of: